 The appropriateness of the continuing appointment of the particular independent visitor and indeed of any independent visitor for that child/young person should be considered at each statutory review.
 The child/young person's views will be highly relevant.
 The most appropriate way of ascertaining the child/young person's wishes about the continuation of an appointment which has been made will need to be considered.

 The Independent Reviewing Officer must be satisfied that the appointment is in the child/young person's continuing interest.

-If the child/young person objects to it continuing and the authority are satisfied that the child/young person has sufficient understanding to make an informed decision, the authority must terminate the Independent visitor’s appointment in respect of that particular child/young person.
-In conjunction with the child/young person they should then consider whether it would be appropriate to appoint another independent visitor (see Section 14, Procedure for Requesting an Independent Visitor and Section 15, Procedure for Matching an Independent Visitor with a Child/Young Person above)
+If the child/young person objects to it continuing and the authority are satisfied that the child/young person has sufficient understanding to make an informed decision, the authority must terminate the independent visitor's appointment in respect of that particular child/young person.
+In conjunction with the child/young person they should then consider whether it would be appropriate to appoint another independent visitor (see Section 15, Procedure for Requesting an Independent Visitor and Section 16, Procedure for Matching an Independent Visitor with a Child/Young Person above).

-The independent visitor ceases to be appointed if (s)he gives notice in writing to the Manager of the Right 2 Rights Service that (s)he resigns the appointment or the Manager of the Right 2 Rights Service gives notice in writing that they have terminated it.
+The independent visitor ceases to be appointed if they give notice in writing to the Manager of the Right 2 Rights Service that they resign the appointment or the Manager of the Right 2 Rights Service gives notice in writing that they have terminated it.

 The Manager of the Right to Right's Service will be responsible for issuing a letter of termination to the independent visitor with a copy to the social worker and the Independent Reviewing Officer which will detail:

 - Date of the decision;

 - Reason for the termination.

 The letter should be personalised to take account of the specific circumstances of the arrangements coming to an end.